 Everybody has one.
 Whether they’re educated or uneducated, liberal or conservative, rich or poor, nonbelieving or God-fearing, all people act and live according to their particular worldview.
 Given its prevalence, it might be helpful to explain what exactly a worldview is.

-In the simplest terms, a worldview may be defined as how one sees life and the world at large.
-In this manner it can be compared to a pair of glasses.1 How a person makes sense of the world depends upon that person's "vision," so to speak.
-The interpretive "lens" helps people make sense of life and comprehend the world around them.
-Sometimes the lens brings clarity, and other times it can distort reality.
+In the simplest terms, a worldview can be defined as how one sees life and the world at large.
+In this manner it can be compared to a pair of glasses.1 How a person makes sense of the world depends upon that person’s “vision,” so to speak.
+The interpretive “lens” helps people make sense of life and comprehend the world around them.
+Sometimes the lens brings clarity, but other times it can distort reality.

 In more technical terms, a worldview forms a mental structure that organizes one’s basic or ultimate beliefs.
 This framework supplies a comprehensive view of what a person considers real, true, rational, good, valuable, and beautiful.
 In this vein, philosopher Ronald Nash defines a worldview as “a conceptual scheme by which we consciously or unconsciously place or fit everything we believe and by which we interpret and judge reality.”3

 Similarly, philosophers Norman Geisler and William Watkins describe a worldview as “an interpretive framework through which or by which one makes sense out of the data of life and the world.”4 Worldview perspectives involve much more than merely sets of intellectual beliefs, but a basic conceptual system is critical.
 Rather than a disconnected or disparate group of unrelated beliefs, a carefully examined and reflective worldview consists of a network of interconnected ideas that form a unified whole.